takram-design-engineering/three-geospatial/packages/atmosphere/README.md

 - The aerial perspective (specifically the inscatter term) includes a [workaround for the horizon artifact](https://github.com/ebruneton/precomputed_atmospheric_scattering/pull/32#issuecomment-480523982), but due to finite floating-point precision, this artifact cannot be removed completely.

-- Volumetric light shaft is not implemented as it requires ray tracing.
+- Volumetric light shaft is not implemented as it requires ray tracing or an additional depth pass from the sun.
 You may notice scattered light is not occluded by scene objects.

 - Although you can generate custom precomputed textures, the implementation is effectively limited to Earth’s atmosphere.
 For rendering atmospheres of other planets, consider implementing Sébastien Hillaire’s [A Scalable and Production Ready Sky and Atmosphere Rendering Technique](https://sebh.github.io/publications/egsr2020.pdf).